Do you have a serger? Are you thinking of buying one? This type of sewing machine is very helpful and used by many.

 Photo via Heather Bostic

-If you are in the market for a serger, here are a few points to keep in mind while choosing a serger:
+If you’re in the market for a serger, here are points to keep in mind.

 1. Figure out how you will use a serger.